Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Introduction

 \paragraph{Value iteration} The starting point of this paper is the classic \emph{progress measure} algorithm \cite{conf/stacs/Jurdzinski00,conf/lics/JurdzinskiL17} for solving parity games.
 It belongs to a broad class of algorithms called \emph{value iteration} -- a well-known method for solving more general games on graphs such as mean payoff games and stochastic games.
 In value iteration, every node $v$ in $G$ is assigned a value $\mu(v)\in \mathcal{V}$ from some totally ordered set $\mathcal{V}$, and the values are locally improved until we reach the \emph{least fixed point} of a set of operators associated with the game.
 The set $\mathcal{V}$ is called the \emph{value domain}, which is usually a bounded set of real numbers or integers.
 For the progress measure algorithm, its value domain is the set of leaves $L(T)$ in a universal tree~$T$.
 As the values are monotonically improved, the running time is proportional to $|L(T)|$.
 The first progress measure algorithm of Jurdzi{\'n}ski \cite{conf/stacs/Jurdzinski00} uses a perfect $n$-ary tree, which runs in exponential time.
 Its subsequent improvement by Jurdzi{\'n}ski and Lazi{\'c}~\cite{conf/lics/JurdzinskiL17} uses a quasi-polynomial-sized tree, which runs in $n^{\log (d/\log n) + O(1)}$ time.

 Despite having good theoretical efficiency, the progress measure algorithm is not robust against its worst-case behaviour.
 In fact, it is known to realize its worst-case running time on very simple instances.
 As an example, let $(G,\pi)$ be an arbitrary instance with maximum priority $d$, with $d$ being even.
 For a small odd constant $k$, if we add two nodes of priority $k$ as shown in Figure \ref{fig:vi_bad_example}, then the progress measure algorithm realizes its worst-case running time.
-This is because the values of those nodes are updated superpolynomially many times.
+This is because the values of these nodes are updated superpolynomially many times.

 \paragraph{Strategy iteration} A different but related method for solving games on graphs is \emph{strategy iteration}.
 For a parity game $(G,\pi)$, a \emph{(positional) strategy} $\tau$ for a player (say Odd) is a choice of an outgoing arc from every node in $V_1$.
 Removing the unchosen outgoing arcs from every node in $V_1$ results in a \emph{strategy subgraph} $G_\tau\subseteq G$.
 A general framework for strategy iteration is given, e.g., in \cite{Friedmann:2011}.
-Following that exposition, to rank the strategies for Odd, one fixes a suitable value domain $\mathcal{V}$ and associates a valuation $\mu:V\rightarrow \mathcal{V}$ to each strategy.
-This induces a partial order over the set of strategies for Odd.
-We remark that most valuations used in the literature can be thought of as fixed points of a set of operators associated with the 1-player game $(G_{\tau},\pi)$ for Even.
-In every iteration, the algorithm maintains a strategy $\tau$ for Odd and its corresponding valuation $\mu:V\rightarrow \mathcal{V}$.
-Based on a \emph{pivot rule}, it modifies $\tau$ to a better strategy $\tau'$, and updates $\mu$ to the valuation $\mu'$ of $\tau'$.
-Note that $\mu'\geq \mu$.
-This process is repeated until we reach the optimal strategy for Odd.
+Following that exposition, one fixes a suitable value domain $\mathcal{V}$ and associates a valuation $\mu:V\rightarrow \mathcal{V}$ to each strategy for Odd.
+The valuation of a strategy $\tau$ can be thought of as an evaluation of the best counterstrategy for Even.
+More formally, it is a fixed point of a set of operators associated with the 1-player game $(G_{\tau},\pi)$ for Even.
+Given two strategies $\tau, \tau'$ and their respective valuations $\mu, \mu'$, we say that $\tau'$ is \emph{better} than $\tau$ if $\mu'(v)\geq \mu(v)$ for all $v\in V$ and $\mu'\neq \mu$.
+In every iteration, strategy iteration maintains a strategy $\tau$ for Odd and its corresponding valuation $\mu$.
+Based on $\mu$ and a \emph{pivot rule}, it switches to a better strategy $\tau'$, and then computes its valuation $\mu'$.
+This process is repeated until we reach an optimal strategy for Odd.